 What’s more, tap water isn’t only good for you, it’s cheaper than buying various types of bottled water.

-While there are industry regulations in place that are meant to keep lead and other harmful substances from contaminating the water supply, sometimes this doesn’t work.
+While there are that are meant to keep lead and other harmful substances from contaminating the water supply, sometimes this doesn’t work.
 A prime example of this is the ongoing water crisis in Flint, Michigan.

 Moreover, the Guardian reported on research showing plastic particles in tap water supplies around the world.